Chas McCormick Player Props: Astros vs. Marlins

-Chas McCormick, with a slugging percentage of .455 in his past 10 games -- including two home runs -- will be in action for the Houston Astros versus the Miami Marlins, with Braxton Garrett on the hill, August 14 at 6:40 PM ET.
+After batting .294 with a double, two home runs, four walks and three RBI in his past 10 games, Chas McCormick and the Houston Astros take on the Miami Marlins (who will hand the ball to Johnny Cueto) at 6:40 PM ET on Tuesday.

-He had two hits (going 2-for-4) in his most recent game against the Angels.
+In his last game, he had two hits (going 2-for-4) against the Marlins.

 Chas McCormick Game Info & Props vs. the Marlins